Suguru Iwazaki: Hanshin Tigers

 He started the season as a mainstay reliever, and together with Kentaro Kuwahara, Akifumi Takahashi and Marcos Mateo, they served as the setup men for the team's main closer Rafael Dolis.
 Except for one pitching blip on September 18 where he left the mound after walking 2 consecutive batters without getting a single out which ultimately cost the game, he pitched in 66 solid outings (2nd most in the team) and finished the season with 4 wins, 1 loss, 15 holds and a 2.39 ERA.
-Together with Kuwahara, Takahashi, Mateo and Doris, they made the Tigers become the first team in NPB history to have five pitchers reach sixty or more appearances in the same season.
+Together with Kuwahara, Takahashi, Mateo and Dolis, they made the Tigers become the first team in NPB history to have five pitchers reach sixty or more appearances in the same season.
 With this, he received a 20 million yen pay raise post-season, bringing his annual salary to 45 million yen.